Policies, Terms & Conditions

 Students must be admitted and enrolled at OU in an eligible degree, certificate, or preparatory coursework program to receive financial aid.
 Endorsements, second majors, professional development, non-degree, and continuing education programs do not qualify for federal aid, but may qualify for some private educational loans.
 View a list of graduate certificate and post-master’s graduate certificate programs eligible for financial aid.
 Financial aid awards are contingent upon federal, state, institutional, and other appropriations and/or funding.
 Most financial aid awards are for the fall and winter semesters.
 Financial aid for the summer is limited; in some cases, Pell Grants, loans, and OU scholarships are available in the summer.
-View the Financial Aid Payments and Refunds section for information regarding aid eligibility for repeated classes.
+View Section 3.5 for information regarding aid eligibility for repeated classes.

 3.1 Awarding OU Scholarships and Grants

-OU scholarships and grants are awarded to incoming freshmen and new transfer students.
+OU scholarships and grants are awarded to incoming freshmen and OU scholarships are awarded to new transfer students.
 Undergraduate students who are ineligible for scholarships and grants during their first year at OU will be considered for the First Year Focus Award.